-While many IT and electronics companies have their recycling policies in papers, it doesn’t guarantee that they have been active in proper e-recycling events.
+While many IT and electronics companies have their recycling policies in papers, it doesn’t guarantee that they have been active in proper e-waste recycling events.
 You might have just been disassembling the equipment for intact parts that would then be sent back to the manufacturer.
-What happens to the rest, unfit for reuse, bits and pieces?
+What happens to the rest, unfit for reuse, bits, and pieces?
 Will they end up at the nearby inferno?

 E-waste, or Electronic waste, is a collective term referring to the high-tech garbage that may include all the electronic items (intact, dismantled, shredded or ground) that no longer serve their purpose, or simply are discarded by the users.

-Sadly, despite being coined as a garbage, the electronic waste is not biodegradable.
-It, thus, poses a greater health and economic threat.
+Sadly, despite being coined as garbage, electronic waste is not biodegradable.
+It, thus, poses greater health and economic threat.
 E-waste won’t just dissolve into the soil, not without affecting the fertility in the area.

 By 2014, we had produced around 41.8 million tonnes of e-waste globally, according to a study published by the United Nations University.
 Undoubtedly, this level must have increased to several folds by this year.